dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/form-row/demos.md

 ### Vertical aligned labels

-Only the labels are vertical aligned - while the input labels are still horizontal.
+Only the labels are vertically aligned - while the input labels are still horizontal.

 <FormRowVerticalAlignedLabels />